jbrumf/tinyqsim/doc/Quantum_computing_basics.md

 ### Rearranging Qubits

 It is more complicated when we want to apply a multi-qubit gate to non-consecutive qubits or to qubits that are in a different order.
-One possibility is to use SWAP gates to swap pairs of qubits to make the required qubits adjacent and in the correct order, then apply the gate and finally reverse all the swaps to put the qubits back in the original order.
+One possibility is to use [SWAP](#swap-gate) gates to swap pairs of qubits to make the required qubits adjacent and in the correct order, then apply the gate and finally reverse all the swaps to put the qubits back in the original order.

 Non-consecutive qubits are a problem in real quantum computers because the qubits are typically physically arranged in a one or two dimensional array.
 Operations that involve interactions between qubits (e.g. CX), require them to be physically adjacent.
 A single swap of two non-adjacent qubits may be built from a sequence of smaller swaps of adjacent qubits.
 Consequently, many swaps may be needed.

 Quantum computer programming languages and quantum circuit diagrams work at a higher level of abstraction, where multi-qubit gates can be applied to arbitrary qubits, without worrying about such issues.
 Software then compiles these into sequences of lower-level operations for the quantum hardware, taking into account the qubit topology and primitive operations available.

 In a simulator, rather than real quantum hardware, the state vector can be rearranged by permutation before applying the multi-qubit operation.
-Another technique is to represent the state vector as a tensor, then the qubits can be rearranged by permuting the tensor indices, rather than rearranging the data.
+Another technique is to represent the state vector as a tensor, then the qubits can be rearranged simply by permuting the tensor indices, rather than rearranging the data.

 ## Other Bases